 Storing Milkweed Seed

-You will collect the seed in the fall and most milkweed species need a cold snap before planting in the spring.
+Collect the seed in the fall.
+Most milkweed species need a cold snap before planting in the spring.
 The seed will need to be stored for at least a month or over the winter.

-- Be sure that your seed is completely moisture free before storing.
+- Be sure that your seed is completely moisture-free before storing it.
 Set the seed on an old screen or dry piece of paper-toweling for a few days in a draft-free part of your house.
 Not doing this will cause the seed to mold.

 - After the seed is dry, store the seed in an airtight container in the refrigerator.
 I like to add some dry paper toweling inside to soak up any moisture that refrigeration might inside the container.

 - You can also skip storage and plant seed directly into the soil in fall and try and let nature take care of the entire process.

 - Warm weather species (southern areas) don’t require cold moist stratification.

 To Plant Milkweed Seed

 In the spring after all chances of frost has passed, it is the time to plant your milkweed seed.

 - Remove the seed from the refrigerator for a few days to accumulate the seed to a warmer condition.